scottprahl/mie/README.rst

 Python Package
 ^^^^^^^^^^^^^^

-I have written a pure python version of the sphere scattering code that is based on this code.
+I have written a pure python version of Mie scattering based on this code.
-It is a bit slower, but because it is python, but it has a number of nice affordances that make doing Mie calculations (and plotting them) less of a hassle.
+`miepython <https://github.com/scottprahl/miepython/>`_ is a bit slower, but it allows one to run simulations in `jupyterlab <https://jupyter.org>_` interactively.
+Installation is easy:

 .. code-block:: shell